Site Background - Bridgeton Sanitary Landfill

 - News Release from the Attorney General’s Office

 On June 3, 2013 - the reinforced concrete pipe abandonment project was completed.
-The last of the 6 reinforced concrete pipes believed to be contributing to odor release was successfully abandoned.
+The last of the six reinforced concrete pipes believed to be contributing to odor release was successfully abandoned.
 Work at the landfill will now focus on preparation and installation of the new interim EVOH capping system which Republic Services has indicated will further reduce odors being generatead by the landfill.
 The EVOH capping system will help reduce the odor and improve the collection of gas and liquids.